How to Winterize Your RV: Complete Step-by-Step Guide

 • Battery trickle charger

-Most of these items you probably already own.
-The RV antifreeze is the one must-have purchase.
-Make sure you get non-toxic antifreeze specifically made for RVs, not automotive antifreeze.
+Most of these you likely already own.
+The non-toxic RV antifreeze is the one must-have purchase — budget $15–$25 for a 2-gallon supply.

 Step 1: Drain All Water Systems

-This is the most important step.
-Any water left behind can freeze and cause damage.
+This is the most critical step.
+Any water left in the system can freeze and cause damage — the goal is to get it all out before antifreeze goes in.

-• Dump your black and gray water tanks at a proper dump station
+Holding tanks: Dump your black and gray water tanks at a proper dump station.
+Clean with RV tank cleaner and flush with water to remove residue before storage.

 Step 2: Add RV Antifreeze